Ride Notes for July 22nd, 2015

 Stopping briefly in McKenna

 Shortly after we left the stop at McKenna, we faced a steep hill climb.
 Mike was ahead of me, so he didn't notice the following incident: I attempted to shift from my top chain ring to my small chain ring in order to climb a little easier, but my bicycle threw its chain off the small chain ring.
 I tried to backpedal out of the situation, but my chain became completely lodged and it wouldn't move.
-This predicament caused me to quickly lose all of my forward momentum in the middle of the hill, and in one of those moments which seems like an eternity at the time (but was really just milliseconds) I weighed my options.
+This predicament caused me to quickly lose all of my forward momentum in the middle of the hill, and in one of those moments that seems like an eternity at the time (but was really just milliseconds) I weighed my options.
 There was obviously nothing that I could do to dislodge my chain, but if I unclipped my left foot (which I always unclip) I would be leaning (or falling) into traffic.
-This risk was unacceptable, so with no other options available to me, I threw all of my weight to the right side of the road, where my bicycle and I tumbled over the concrete curb and into the grass and dirt which lined the road.
+This risk was unacceptable, so with no other options available to me, I threw all of my weight to the right side of the road, where my bicycle and I tumbled over the concrete curb and into the grass and dirt that lined the road.
 This undoubtedly looked much worse than it felt; several approaching cyclists called out to me to see if I was okay.
 I assured everyone that I was fine, (although my fall had bruised my right arm and torn up my right knee a little).
 I explained that my bicycle had simply thrown its chain, and I encouraged everyone to continue pedaling uphill.
 After that, I spent the next 10 to 15 minutes attempting to untangle my bicycle chain.
 This proved to be a very difficult task; my chain was stuck fast, but I eventually succeeded - although my hands were filthy by the end.
 (It's a good thing that I had packed hand wipes with me.)
 Mike eventually noticed that I was nowhere to be seen, so he pulled off the road into an unofficial stop at mile 81 and sent me a text message to let me know that he was waiting for me.
 When I caught up with Mike, I explained what had happened, then we quickly got back on the road.

 My second War Wound of the day.